-- Accessibility – The spot has to be partially submerged or have a ramp and the turtle has to be able to climb on it easily.
+- Accessibility: The spot has to be partially submerged or has a ramp and the turtle has to be able to climb on it easily.

-- Heat source – This spot should be about 10 degrees F warmer than water temperatures to entice basking.
+- Heat source: This spot should be about 10 degrees Fahrenheit warmer than water temperatures to entice basking.
 An area that is too hot won't promote basking and may even put the turtle at risk of hyperthermia.

-- Non-toxic – Do not treat homemade platforms with any chemicals and don't allow metal to rust.
+- Non-toxic: Do not treat homemade platforms with any chemicals and don't allow the metal to rust.
 Even platforms that are natural or organic can alter the water.

-- UVB light – Place the light over the basking area so the turtle can take full advantage of this important light.
-Glass blocks UVB rays which are also filtered out by water.
+- UV light: Place the light over the basking area so the turtle can take full advantage of this important light.
+Glass blocks UV rays which are also filtered out by water.
 Position the light out of reach and not so close that it can burn your turtles, especially if you have a few turtles that stack on top of each other to get closer to the light.
 Make sure that the bulb can't get wet if the turtle's splash; the bulb can shatter when wet, posing a hazard.